 He retired from sprinting in the 1980s and instead began channelling his passion for the track event into coaching.
 He managed to help Willie Fraser to win the 1985 New Year Sprint and David Clarke to second place of the Stawell Gift as well as coaching at Hearts and Livingston football teams.
 Following his induction into the Scottish Sports Hall of Fame in 2003, McNeill established himself as an inspiring figure within the sporting world.
 He now reflects on his career as an athlete to create the most effective and inspiring after-dinner speeches to corporate, school and sporting audiences.

-To book George McNeill as the speaker for your corporate event, conference or other function, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book George McNeill as the peak performance speaker for your corporate event, conference or other function, simply contact the Champions Speakers agency using the contact details below.

 When at corporate events, George is known to cover the following topics:

 - Leadership & Teamwork

 - Overcoming Adversity